mlhartme/stool/main/documentation.md

 * $STAGE denotes the stage directory of the respective stage;
 * $STOOL_HOME denotes Stools home directory

-### Rationale

-Why not setup Tomcat by hand or via the admin application?
-Because Stool makes it simpler, more robust, it deals with port allocation, different users sharing their stages, etc.

-Why about Carge?
-Use Carge for JEE applications or if you need to customized the servlet container.
-Use Stool if you have plain web applications - but many of them.

-Why not use virtual machines instead of creating stages with Stool?
-Stool offers the following benefits:

-* creating stages is faster
-* creating stages is fully automatic, virtual machine might need extra steps like dns setup, cerfificates etc.
-* if you have firewalls, you can set them up once for all stages; with virtual machine, you'll probably have to request firewalls for every new vm.

-Thus, a stage is not a micro service - all stages shared the same container and os.

 ## Concepts

 ### Stage

-A stage is a Tomcat servlet container (http://tomcat.apache.org) with one or more Java web applications (https://en.wikipedia.org/wiki/Java_Servlet).
-The whole thing is wrapper by Java Service Wrapper (http://wrapper.tanukisoftware.com/doc/german/download.jsp) for robust start/stop handling.
+A stage defines a Docker, typically containing a Tomcat servlet container (http://tomcat.apache.org) with one or more Java web applications (https://en.wikipedia.org/wiki/Java_Servlet).
 A stage has a

 * **directory**
   Where the stage is stored in your file system, it holds the source code or the war files of this stage.